 Mr. Austin noted that the minutes of the last meeting were included in the agenda package.
-Mr. Gast-Bray moved to approve the meeting minutes with corrections; seconded by Ms. Smith.
-The motion to approve the minutes passed unanimously.
+Mr. Abildso pointed out a small error in the minutes.
+Mr. Venable moved to approve the minutes as corrected; seconded by Ms. Morgan.
+The motion passed unanimously.